scmschmidt/trento_checks_for_supportconfig/README.md

 > :bulb: Per default `tcsc` starts Wanda automatically if needed.
 > This can be changed by setting `wanda_autostart` in `~/.config/tcsc/config`.
 > See [Configuration File](#configuration-file) for details.

+> :bulb: It is normal, that the `tcsc-trento-checks` container always reports
+> as exited.
+The container just exists to provide a volume with the Trento checks.

 In case Wanda is not there, run:
 ```